google/docsy-example/content/en/docs/getting-started/example-page.md

 tags: [test, sample, docs]
 ---

-{{% pageinfo %}} This is a placeholder page.
+{{% pageinfo color="warning td-max-width-on-larger-screens mx-0" %}}

+This is a placeholder page.
 Replace it with your own content.

 {{% /pageinfo %}}

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://gohugo.io)